LINBIT/drbd-reactor/doc/promoter.md

 If the other peers form a promotable partition, they will claim the resource and start services.

-If not, then no service is possible at this times.
+If not, then no service is possible at this time.

 Once quorum returns, either the local services have long since been stopped already (due to propagated "io-errors"), DRBD reconnects and resyncs, or IO (and services) are still blocked.

 In the "still blocked" case, DRBD may have to refuse the connection, we cannot join an other Primary while still being Primary ourselves.
-But this even should trigger the local `drbd-reactor` to request an explicit stop, which would reconfigure for io-error, and finally demote the resource.
+But this event should trigger the local `drbd-reactor` to request an explicit stop, which would reconfigure for io-error, and finally demote the resource.
 As last `ExecStopPost` action, we call drbdadm adjust, which should cause DRBD to reconnect again, this time as Secondary, and finally sync up.